satabartosarkar123/resume_Evauator/docs/scoring.md

 final_score = 0.6 * keyword_score + 0.4 * llm_score
 ```

-If the LLM does not supply a score, a zero placeholder is used for the LLM score and the keyword score is reported as the final ATS score.
-A boolean flag indicates whether the LLM score contributed to the blend.
+If the LLM does not supply a score, `util/resume_summary_analyzer` now synthesises a heuristic LLM score based on experience, skill breadth, quantified achievements, leadership indicators, and wording matches.
+The fallback is still capped between 0–100 and the flag `llm_score_available` remains `True`, signalling the downstream scorer to blend the value just like an explicit LLM score.

 ## Additional Insights